 Yes, olive oil may be used alone or as part of your baby’s skin care regimen, which may include lotions and creams.

-Using olive oil for baby massages helps promote the baby’s skin health.
+Using olive oil for baby massages helps promote the baby’s skin health, and it is among the preferred oils for a baby’s skin.
 It makes the skin smoother and shinier and helps maintain a healthy skin tone.
 You may add small amounts of olive oil to a weaning baby’s diet from six months of age, which will provide them with heart-healthy monounsaturated fatty acids (MUFA).
 A stomach massage with lukewarm olive oil and adding olive oil to the diet are age-old practices that help relieve digestive problems such as gassiness, constipation, and colic in babies.
 External application of olive oil is also an anecdotal remedy for cradle cap and diaper rashes.
 However, experts do not recommend pouring olive oil on a baby’s ears and nose due to the increased risk of infections.

 Infographic: Benefits Of Olive Oil For Babies